0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	.fill 6*4096, 1, 0
 ```

-It is in the `.pgtable` section and its size is 24 kilobytes.
-After we put the address in `edi`, we zero out the `eax` register and write zeros to the buffer with the `rep stosl` instruction.
+As we can see, it is located in the `.pgtable` section and its size is `24` kilobytes.

-Now we can build the top level page table - `PML4` - with:
+After we have got buffer for the `pgtable` structure, we can start to build the top level page table - `PML4` - with:

 ```assembly
 	leal	pgtable + 0(%ebx), %edi